php-fig/fig-standards/proposed/links.md

 allowed to have multiple values in a particular context, serializers MUST use the first value provided and ignore all subsequent values.

-If an attribute is boolean True, serializers MAY use abbreviated forms if appropriate and supported by a serialization format.
+If an attribute value is boolean `true`, serializers MAY use abbreviated forms if appropriate and supported by a serialization format.
 For example, HTML permits attributes to have no value when the attribute's presence has a boolean meaning.
-This rule applies if and only if the attribute is boolean True, not for any other "truthy" value in PHP such as integer 1.
+This rule applies if and only if the attribute is boolean `true`, not for any other "truthy" value in PHP such as integer 1.

-If an attribute is boolean False, serializers SHOULD omit the attribute entirely unless doing so changes the semantic meaning of the result.
-This rule applies if and only if the attribute is boolean False, not for any other "falsey" value in PHP such as integer 0.
+If an attribute value is boolean `false`, serializers SHOULD omit the attribute entirely unless doing so changes the semantic meaning of the result.
+This rule applies if and only if the attribute is boolean `false`, not for any other "falsey" value in PHP such as integer 0.

 ## 2. Package